Over fifty two different Bachelor's Degrees and thirty one different Master's Degrees are offered at UNCW.

 UNCW Students begin registering for courses in late March/October and some courses fill quickly.
 You may have difficulty getting into classes if you wait until you arrive to register for courses.
 UNCW Office of International Programs works to minimize the problem by pre-registering you for courses that you request.
 UNCW International Programs works diligently to get you into your desired classes, but we cannot guarantee that you will get all of the courses you request.

-To find course information for the upcoming semester (Fall 2013), go to SeaNet (https:// seanet.uncw.edu/) , select either “Detailed Class Schedule” or “Search for Courses”, then choose the upcoming term (Fall 2013).
+To find course information for the upcoming semester (Spring 2017), go to SeaNet (https:// seanet.uncw.edu/) , select either "Detailed Class Schedule" or "Search for Courses", then choose the upcoming term (Spring 2017).